-Password Boss can store your password on the Android device.
+Password Boss can store your password on an Android device.
 It can store your password with handling all government privacy concerns and jurisdictional.

 It offers a free version, but apart from it, Password Pass also provides four other four versions- Standard: $3.00/user/month, Advanced: $4.00/user/month, Premium: $2.50/user/month, and Families: $4/5user/per month.

 It provides three versions.
-Out of premium version is free and professional and ultimate version charges $12/year and $39/year respectively.
+Of premium version is free and professional and the ultimate version charges $12/year and $39/year respectively.
 There is a business version, as well.

-It provides a long list of features, including a photo login option, data location, sync the data via cloud storage.
+It provides a long list of features, including a photo login option, data location, and sync of the data via cloud storage.
 You can log in to the app through multifactor authentication.

-It can remote locate, wipe, lock, and dispel message also.
-What I like about this app most is the photo capturing feature on the mobile app.
+It can remote locate, wipe, lock, and dispel messages also.
+What I like about this app most is the photo-capturing feature on the mobile app.
 If someone is trying to open your device without authentication, then the app will capture the photo of the culprit.
-It also provides two data vault; one is a personal data vault, and another one is a business data vault.
+It also provides two data vaults; one is a personal data vault, and another one is a business data vault.

 It is all about the best password manager for Android.
 Hopefully, you like the list we have prepared for you.
 What do you say?
 Share it in the comment box.
 Thank you!